 The Warren Jestin Scholarship in Canadian Economic Policy was awarded to Marleigh Gilbert.
 This scholarship is awarded to the economics student with the highest cumulative average over all courses in economic policy.
 Marleigh is a co-op student in Management Economics in Industry and Finance and will be graduating this year.

-Mr. Redman will deliver a public lecture on "What Role Can Financial Regulators Play in Stabilizing Financial Markets?" on a date to be announced.
+Mr. Paul Redman will deliver a public lecture on "What Role Can Financial Regulators Play in Stabilizing Financial Markets?" on Wednesday March 9 from 5:30 pm to 7:00 pm in RozH 101.
 Mr. Redman is the Principal Economist at the Ontario Securities Commission (OSC).
 He holds a BA and MA in Economics from the University of Guelph.

 Jeff Stacey will give a guest lecture on Thursday in the Economics of Equity Markets class.
 Jeff is the founding partner of Stacey Muirhead Capital Management firm with over 25 years of investment industry experience.
 Jeff holds an Honours Bachelor of Business Administration from Wilfrid Laurier University and is a Chartered Financial Analyst.
 More information about Jeff's firm can be found here.